How To Find FREE Furniture

-- Sit it on a flat surface and ensure it's structurally sound.
-If you are confident in your woodworking abilities grab it, if not just pass it up.
+- Sit it on a flat surface and ensure it’s structurally sound.
+If it’s not and you are confident in your woodworking abilities grab it, if not just pass it up.

 - Spray with disinfectant (before putting it into your vehicle) and then leave it in the garage or outside of your home before you remove the upholstery for at least a few weeks.